Container Security For Development Teams

-As an example, in figure 5 above there is a Python repository shown, and you can certainly build and your Python app will almost certainly work.
+As an example, in figure 5 above there is a Python repository shown, and you can certainly build your Python app and it will almost certainly work.
 That’s because the image tagged on Docker Hub is designed to be easy to work with across many different use cases and it’s well maintained.
-But there are more than 1000 other images in this
+But there are more than 1000 other images in this registry.

 Should you just use whatever comes in the easy-to-remember

 python or are there smaller images that would suit your needs and also reduce your security footprint?
 The answer, as you might surmise, is that there are almost certainly better choices from a security perspective.